bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 ---
 title: Git Tutorial
 ---
-Log in to Vera using `ssh`, create a new directory for this tutorial (you can name it however you want but make it something informative like `git_tutorial`) and make it your working directory by moving into it.
+Log in to Vera using `ssh` and create a new directory for this tutorial (you can name it however you want but make it something informative like `git_tutorial`).
+Then make it your working directory by moving into it.

 **Before you start:**
 * Make sure you are in `/cephyr/users/YOUR_USERNAME/Vera/YOUR_GIT_TUTORIAL_DIRECTORY`
 * Text that is in ALL_CAPS is meant to be replaced by your own text.
+* Text within `< >` is just meant as an example.
-* If you are unsure about any command or want to explore the many possible options, run **`git help <command>`** (scroll with arrow keys and exit with `q`).
+* If you are unsure about any command or want to explore the many possible options, run *`git help <command>`* (scroll with arrow keys and exit with `q`).
 * You can also keep this [Git cheat sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf) or this  [Git interactive cheat sheet](https://ndpsoftware.com/git-cheatsheet.html#loc=workspace;) open in your browser to quickly lookup commands.

 ___